The 18 Best Places to See Fall Foliage in the USA

 But it’s not just the scenery that makes Sonoma County vineyards worth visiting in the fall—it’s also a festive time.
 With the busiest few weeks of the year behind them, many wineries will celebrate their hard work with harvest dinners (some exclusive to wine club members, some open to the public) and by adding new vintages to their tasting lists.

 Base yourself in historic Healdsburg, a small town in the heart of several wine growing regions (such as the Dry Creek and Russian River AVAs).
-Choose from Montage Healdsburg, an ultra-luxurious resort on a quiet property outside of town, the Madrona, a historic mansion turned hotel that was remodeled in 2022, or Harmon House, a stylish property with two pools and a rooftop bar right off of the town’s main plaza.
+Choose from Montage Healdsburg, an ultra-luxurious resort on a quiet property outside of town; the Madrona, a historic mansion–turned–hotel that was remodeled in 2022; or Harmon Guest House, a stylish property with a steam room and a rooftop bar right off of the town’s main plaza.

-Vistors walk the paths of the Delaware Canal Trail during a warm fall day as the trees show their autumn foliage.
+A few people walk along Delaware Canal Trail at left on sunny day as trees show their autumn foliage

 Founded in 1705, Lambertville is a small town full of paths for admiring the changing trees.